Ratnapriya Gurusinghe

-Ratnapriya Gurusinghe is a Sri Lankan lawyer who serves as a judge of the Court of Appeal of Sri Lanka.
-He was appointed by President Gotabaya Rajapaksa and has served since 1 December 2020.
+Ratnapriya Gurusinghe (born 1 September 1963) is a Sri Lankan lawyer who served as a judge of the Court of Appeal of Sri Lanka from 1 December 2020 till 1 September 2026.

 Career

-Gurusinghe previously served as a judge in Sri Lanka's High Court before his appointment to the Court of Appeal.
+Gurusinghe joined the judiciary on 5 March 1996 and served as a judge in Sri Lanka's Magistrate's Court, District Court and the High Court.
+He was elevated as a judge of the Court of Appeal on 1 December 2020 by President Gotabaya Rajapaksa.

 In July 2025, the then Chief Justice, Murdu Fernando, recommended Gurusinghe for appointment as a puisne justice of the Supreme Court of Sri Lanka.
-The recommendation was forwarded to President Anura Kumara Dissanayake, who is expected to submit it to the Constitutional Council for approval.
+The recommendation was forwarded to President Anura Kumara Dissanayake, who was expected to submit it to the Constitutional Council for approval.
+However, this did not come to pass, and Gurusinghe retired on 1 September 2026 upon reaching 63, the mandatory retirement age for a judge of the Court of Appeal.